 - Performance: Certus and Certus Evo base units are available with different MEMS sensors, offering differing levels of Pitch & Roll, and Heading performance - GNSS receiver: the standard GNSS receiver is an Advanced Navigation Aries.
-A Trimble BD992 variant may be available upon request.
+A Trimble BD992 variant is also available.